RustamCode110/Tapsiriq-ucun-/README.md

-# This my first readme
+# This my first readme.
 ---
 ## Hello, my name is Rustam.
 ---